ELEVATORmedia/efflux-icons/README.md

 # Development Roadmap

-This project is currently in pre-release.
+This project is still in development.
 When properly tested the following tasks will be completed:

--   [ ] Reset `package.json` contents to proper npm module state for realease on npm registry
+-   [ ] Add Jest Tests for components
--   [ ] Release on npm as module
--   [ ] Create official release as v1.0.0`